sarahlotspeich/auditDesignR/README.md

   <h2>Lotspeich, Amorim, Shaw, Tao, and Shepherd</h2>
 </p>

 The complete R package `auditDesignR` and code for the simulation settings included in the [paper](https://arxiv.org/abs/2108.13263).
+Art for the hex sticker was made with the help of Dall-E 3.

 ### Install
 To install the package, run the following in your `R` console: `devtools::install_github("sarahlotspeich/auditDesignR", ref = "main")`.